 We are well versed in handling cases of injury victims who have fallen foul of an uninsured driver.
+Our experts have handled hundreds of such cases and helped countless clients receive Motor Insurance Bureau compensation amounts for harm suffered on the road.
 We have handled hundreds of such cases.
 We have produced a guide to making a motor insurers’ bureau claim to educate our prospective clients so that they can make a properly informed decision about what to do next.

 The Motor Insurers Bureau is an organisation set up to compensate victims of accidents caused by uninsured drivers or drivers that can’t be traced.
 The body was set up by the government of the United Kingdom for this purpose in 1946.
 It is funded by an annual deduction of about £30 from the insurance premiums paid by vehicle owners.

 Being involved in a road traffic accident is a nasty experience, but when you are involved in one caused by an uninsured or hit and run driver, it can become even more stressful.
 The MIB is the UK legal body that assists people in these cases.

 Any claim that is handled with the assistance of the MIB, must happen within a period of three years after the accident.
 Any claim that exceeds that period won’t be acknowledged or processed.